bionade24/abs_cd/README.md

 Behaves like any Django App, so the [Django documentation](https://docs.djangoproject.com/en/3.1/) will help you with most things. (e.g. django settings.py is under abs_cd/abs_cd/settings.py and call `python manage.py createsuperuser` in the container to create admin user)
 Set `DEBUG=True` in `data/settings.ini` to allow django serving static files.

+Podman: Mount the podman socket instead, you can also manipulate the socket URL in the django container under `data/settings.ini`

 Access repo/packages:
 =
 1. Either mount `abs_cd_local-repo` in a second container.
 Please be aware that then your pacman.conf repo entry has to be called `abs_cd_local-repo` everywhere or you have to rename your repo entirely.
 And packages aren't signed so please use https for intergrity.